m0ru/bak/02_problemdescription.md

 ## Web of Needs {#sec:web-of-needs}

-It is a set of protocols (and reference implementations) that allow posting documents, for instance describing supply and demand.
+The Web of Needs is a set of protocols (and reference implementations) that allow posting documents, for instance describing supply and demand.
 Starkly simplified examples would be "I have a couch to give away" or "I'd like to travel to Paris in a week and need transportation".
 These